Fiat Chrysler India Employee Reviews, Feedback, Testimonials

 Salary Ranges

-Dealership and sales roles will have lower fixed pay but higher variable components.
-These figures are indicative and will differ by city, skill set, and business unit.
+Dealership and sales roles typically have lower fixed pay with higher variable components.
+These are rough figures — actual numbers vary by city, role, and business unit.

 Bonuses & Incentives